jpmorganchase/fusion/docs/upload.md

 - **`additional_headers`**: Additional headers to include in the upload request.

-### Path
+### Providing the Correct Path
 The `path` argument specifies the file or folder to upload.

-It supports both:
+Supported File Systems:

 #### Local File Systems
 Provide the absolute or relative path to the file or folder.

-#### S3 Paths
+#### S3 File Systems
-If your file system is configured for S3, you can provide an S3 path (e.g., `s3://my-bucket/my-folder/`).
+If your `Fusion` file system is configured for S3, you can provide an S3 path (e.g., `s3://app-id-my-bucket/data/my_file.csv`).

-The file system is defined during instantiation of the `Fusion` client, and will default to your local file system.
+The file system to be used by the `Fusion` client is defined when the session is instantiated, and will default to your local file system.

-To customize your file system, populate the `fs` argument when you define your `Fusion` client.
+To customize your file system to use s3, populate the `fs` argument when you define your `Fusion` client, as below:

 ```python
 import fsspec